bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 AI came along and undermined the very foundation of the script's logic — at first, it only started happening on a few sites, but soon, the problem ballooned.

-How, exactly did AI undermine the script's operation?
+How, exactly, did AI undermine the script's operation?

-The script depended on downloading the HTML code for linked website so it could extract the headline.
-For years and years that worked reliably, but when AI bots started to overwhelm websites with their inconsiderate volume and regularity, more and more sites started to deploy bot-blocking tools, and my little script is of course a bot.
-A very benign one that never caused any website any stress, but a bot none-the-less!
+The script depended on downloading the HTML code for the linked website so it could extract the headline.
+For years and years, that worked reliably, but when AI bots started to overwhelm websites with their inconsiderate volume and regularity, more and more sites started to deploy bot-blocking tools, and my little script is, of course, a bot.
+A very benign one that never caused any website any stress, but a bot nonetheless!

-That meant that are more and more sites went dark to the script, I had to fall back to the old TextExpander snipped and manually copying-and-pasting the headlines ever more frequently.
+That meant that more and more sites went dark to the script, I had to fall back to the old TextExpander snippet and manually copy-and-paste the headlines ever more frequently.

 On every site that blocked my script, I had to fall back to manually copying in the title 🙁

-The problem grew and grew, until eventually I realised I was having to fall back to my old process for about a third of my links — that's bloody time-consuming, so I found myself well motivated to engineer a third solution!
+The problem grew and grew until eventually I realised I was having to fall back to my old process for about a third of my links.
+That's bloody time-consuming, so I found myself well motivated to engineer a third solution!

 ### Some Other Niggles, and a Stretch Goal

-Once I was motivated to re-visit the old code, I decided to fix as many of my niggles as possible.
+Once I was motivated to revisit the old code, I decided to fix as many of my niggles as possible.

 The first thing that absolutely needed to be done was to modernise the codebase.
-There was no way I was going to perform open-heart code-surgery on old code!
+There was no way I was going to perform open-heart code surgery on old code!

 I decided step zero would be to translate the existing script into modularised ES6 classes.
-I wouldn't be changing any of the functions at this point, just re-arranging them into a modern structure.
+I wouldn't be changing any of the functions at this point, just rearranging them into a modern structure.

 Step 1 would be to solve the AI problem, and then I'd start working down my other niggles: